yaseenkady/tree.pro/6_reproductive_system/2_male_reproductive_system/1_testis/testicular_tumor/testicular_lymphoma.md

 # Epidemiology

 Common
-(The most common testicular cancer in elderly.)
+(The most common testicular tumor in elderly.)

 Elderly